valerio-oliveira/dataops-trail/README.md

 ❯ ansible-playbook -i inventories --forks 1 deploy.yml
 ```

-\* The "--forks 1" directive will only be needed if Ansible is configured to ask to conform first ssh access to the remote servers.
+\* The "--forks 1" directive will only be needed if in your local machine Ansible is configured to ask to confirm "yes" at first ssh access to remote servers.

 ---

-### The database server
+### Database running

 Validating PostgreSQL instalation and the database creation after deployment.